-- not be subject to general building occupant access.
+- 5. Fire alarm system monitoring shall have a dedicated Ethernet connection, fed from a main switch, and shallnot be subject to general building occupant access.
 Monitoring signal transmission devices shall be located with similar fire alarm equipment in an area with smoke detection.
-The Ethernet line shall be identified at all ports as, "Fire Alarm Service Only." - 6.
-The fire alarm control panel shall be located in a main lobby or common corridor near a Fire Department-accessible exit.
+The Ethernet line shall be identified at allports as, "Fire Alarm Service Only." - 6.
+The fire alarm control panel shall be located in a main lobby or common corridor near a Fire Departmentaccessible exit.
 Additional remote annunciators may be required by the Owner.
-All buildings where hazardous materials are handled shall have an external annunciator in a weatherproof box secured by thumb latch or similar non-keyed device. - 7.
-All system components requiring access for testing, maintenance, and inspection shall not be located in office, storage, or instructional spaces used by building occupants.
+All buildings where hazardous materials are handled shall have an external annunciator in a weatherproof box secured by thumb latch or similar non-keyed device. - All system components requiring access for testing, maintenance, and inspection shall not be located in office, storage, or instructional spaces used by building occupants.
 Maintenance-intensive items such as batteries and sprinkler testing controls, shall be located at finished floor level for easy access. - 8.
 Gas utility service shall have an automatic closing fire alarm solenoid and testing bypass.
-Building sound systems shall be provided with a relay for automatic shut off upon activation of the fire alarm. - CN28-5: In addition to where required by code, all buildings meeting the following criteria shall be designed with a fire alarm including voice evacuation throughout (EVAC), and shall be connected to the campus Mass Notification System (MNS): - Any facility with 300 or more occupants or capable of being expanded to 300 or more; - Any facility with 50 or more occupants above or below the level of exit discharge; - Any facility with hazardous processes, materials, or laboratories; - Any facility deemed so in need by the UCF Emergency Manager, due to special circumstances.
+Building sound systems shall be provided with a relay for automatic shut off upon activation of the fire alarm.

-- Where a fire alarm system is not required but a Mass Notification System is deemed essential, a separate voice notification system is required.
+- 9. CN28-5: In addition to where required by code, all buildings meeting the following criteria shall be designed with a fire alarm including voice evacuation throughout (EVAC), and shall be connected to the campus Mass Notification System (MNS): - Any facility with 300 or more occupants or capable of being expanded to 300 or more; - Any facility with 50 or more occupants above or below the level of exit discharge; - Any facility with hazardous processes, materials, or laboratories; - Any facility deemed so in need by the UCF Emergency Manager, due to special circumstances. - Where a fire alarm system is not required but a Mass Notification System is deemed essential, a separate voice notification system is required.
 See the Mass Notification System section for further details. - 10.
 CN28-6: Atriums and similar spaces are to be avoided when possible due to the necessity for these complicated smoke evacuation and control systems as provided by code.
 Where such systems are installed, the engineer of record shall provide a comprehensive system Operations and Maintenance manual for approval prior to permitting.